 5th Grade Strings at Harpeth Hall is a beginning string class for girls wishing to pursue instruction on violin, viola or cello.
-This class is open to both students with experience and beginners.
-Class instruction meets twice a rotation and students learn a variety of music and perform in two concerts per year.
+This class is open to students with experience as well as beginners.
+Classes meet twice a rotation and students learn a variety of music and perform in two concerts per year.

 7th and 8th Grade Orchestra at Harpeth Hall is a more concentrated class on the strings.
 Instruments include violin, viola, cello and bass.
-Students must have at least one of prior experience for this group.
-This ensemble performs 3-4 times per year and plays a variety of music from different genres ranging from contemporary, classical, new age, jazz and even American fiddle music.
+Students must have at least one year of prior experience for this group.
+This ensemble performs 3-4 times per year and plays music ranging from contemporary, classical, new age, jazz and even American fiddle music.

 Upper School Orchestra at Harpeth Hall is a full ensemble of strings.
-Students in this ensemble must have at minimum of two years’ experience on their instruments.
+Students in this ensemble must have a minimum of two years of experience on their instruments.
 This performing ensemble meets four times per seven day rotation and performs 4-6 concerts per year.
-The Upper School Orchestra also competes at concert festival and students are eligible to audition for Tennessee Mid State and All State Orchestras.
-Musical genres explored in this class vary from classical, rock, new-age, and fiddle, renaissance, baroque and romantic.
+The Upper School Orchestra also competes at concert festival and students are eligible to audition for Tennessee Mid-State and All State Orchestras.
+Musical genres explored in this class vary from classical, rock, new-age, fiddle, renaissance, baroque and romantic.
 Students are introduced to more intensive music theory and are exposed to many aspects of performance and history.

 Meet the Orchestra Team

 Click each person to read their full bio.